Parasite-stress theory: Collectivist

 Research has suggested that collectivism exists to defend against infectious diseases.
 Therefore, cultures that have a higher rate of infections will be more likely to become collectivist.
 This has been based on a number of observations.

 Firstly, collectivists place a lot of emphasis on their in-group, caring for one another and hence protecting each other from the negative effects of contagion.
 This is likely due to the fact that one's immune system works to defend the body from local parasites; however, this still allows for the risk of unfamiliar infections resulting in illness as the immune system has not been able to evolve in response to these novel parasites.
 Hence, ensuring that those in the in-group are not affected by a novel disease will subsequently result in a reduced risk of encountering a novel parasite from an exposed person an individual remains in close proximity with.

 Secondly, collectivist cultures are untrusting of those outside of their in-group, which may serve as a protective behaviour against interactions with those in groups that may harbour novel diseases.
 In similar vein to the explanation presented with one's protective nature of their in-group members, one's immune system is well adapted to local parasites and will be unable to effectively protect against unfamiliar pathogens.
 Therefore, avoidance of those outside of one's inner circle will aid in the prevention of being exposed to novel and dangerous pathogens that the immune system is unable to defend against.

 Thirdly, it has been observed that collectivist groups exhibit strong negative attitudes when an individual goes against their social norms.
 A relevant example is deviating from the way that food is prepared, which could result in a higher possibility of exposure to new and threatening pathogens.
 Hence, this strong social norm, is effectively in place to prevent group members from being negligent and becoming ill with a novel parasite – which then could pass onto other members of the group.

 Individualist

 Individualist societies, however, are very different to collectivist through their promotion of looking out for oneself, rather than worrying about the needs of the group.
 This is partly due to these cultures being predominantly in geographical locations which are under a lot less danger from parasite invasions.

 Unlike collectivists, individualists make much less of a distinction between in-groups and out-groups.
 A clear distinction, that individualism shows from collectivism, comes from the active encouragement individualist cultures place upon individuals straying from the current social norms.

 Criticism

+Some authors have pointed out that parasite stress is a misleading term because the described phenomenon includes viruses.
+A virus does not fit the definition of a parasite because a parasite is defined as an organism, and a virus is not an organism.
+Some authors use the name pathogen-stress theory instead.